-The U.S. Department of Labor's (DOL's) Employee Benefits Security Administration and the IRS feature this booklet and additional information on retirement plans on their websites:
+The U.S. Department of Labor's (DOL's) Employee Benefits Security Administration and the IRS feature this publication and additional information on retirement plans on their websites:

-www.dol.gov/ebsa -- Go to "Compliance Assistance for Small Employers" or "Publications and Reports" for additional information to help you understand and operate your automatic enrollment 401(k) plan.
+dol.gov/ebsa - Go to the Saving Matters website or "Publications and Reports" for additional information to help you understand and operate your automatic enrollment 401(k) plan.
 This website also has information to help your employees understand the importance of saving for retirement through an employer-sponsored plan.

-www.irs.gov/retirement -- Go to "Plan Sponsor/Employer."
+www.irs.gov/retirement- Go to "Plan Sponsor."
 This website is filled with plain-language information that will help you maintain your automatic enrollment 401(k) plan properly.
 All the IRS forms and publications mentioned in this booklet are available here.

 In addition, the following jointly developed publications are available on the DOL and IRS websites and can be ordered through the toll-free numbers listed below:

 - Choosing a Retirement Solution for Your Small Business, Publication 3998, provides an overview of retirement plans available to small businesses.

 - 401(k) Plans for Small Businesses, Publication 4222, provides detailed information regarding the establishment and operation of a 401(k) plan.